- Restrictions

 prevent_pushing_and_force_pushing

-field was introduced in GitLab 16.4 with flag namedscan_result_policies_block_force_push
+field in GitLab 16.4 with flag namedscan_result_policies_block_force_push

-- The above field was enabled on self-managed in GitLab 16.7.
+- Enabled on self-managed in GitLab 16.7.

 scan_result_policies_block_force_push